nuriel77/iri-playbook/docs/installation.rst

 This is usually port 14265.

+Note that in those two steps we are configurinig the variables files directly.
+Please consider using an override-file to only edit those parameters you need.
+This will avoid conflicts when updating new versions of the playbook.
+See :ref:`overrideFile`.

 1. Edit ``edit group_vars/all/iri.yml`` and make sure the ``iri_api_port:`` option points to the correct IRI API port.
 In addition, ensure that ``iri_udp_port`` and ``iri_tcp_port`` match the ports your IRI is using for neighbor peering.

 2. Edit ``group_vars/all/iotapm.yml``.
 Find ``install_nginx: true`` and set it to ``false`` if you don't want to install nginx to serve these services via webserver.
 If you choose to install nginx, leave it as ``true`` (if you already have nginx installed, just leave it as ``true``).